IVMachiavelli/dotfiles/README.md

 # dotfiles
-Just so I don't lose em!
-Nothing special!
+Just so I can get up and running again with as little issues as possible.

+# Todo
+re-write bash scripts to something more respectable.